Often, sellers take advantage of coupon codes, sales, etc, and may buy the same MSKU at different prices even on the same day.

 Note: The steps in this article will not allow you to separate purchases by expiration date.
 For steps to do this, please see- Adding Items to a Batch With Multiple Expiration Dates

 Entering Multiple Buy Costs Manually During List

 Click Save Changes.
 You'll now see your accounting information grayed out.
-Your cost will show the Average Cost/Unit and if there are multiple dates or suppliers, it will mention that there are multiple.
+Your cost will show the Average Cost/Unit amount and "Multiple" will show for Supplier and Purchased if multiple were entered.

 You can enter multiple buy costs in a buy list as well!
-Just add the same MSKU, but make sure it has different information such as a supplier, buy cost, or purchased date.
+Just add the same MSKU to the file on different lines, but make sure it has different information such as a supplier, buy cost, or purchased date.

-When you import, upon the InventoryLab validation stage, you'll have an option to merge these items.
-Once you click Merge Duplicates, the quantities will appear on one line, and you'll see 'Multiple' if there are multiple suppliers or purchased dates, and the average buy cost if there are multiple buy costs.
+When you import, upon the InventoryLab Validation stage, you'll have an option to merge these items.
+Once you click Merge Duplicates, the quantities will appear on one line, and you'll "Multiple" for the Cost/Unit, Supplier, and Purchased Date if multiple were entered for the different purchases.

 After the buy list has been processed, you can edit the purchase details if needed by clicking the 3 lines next to the item in the batch and selecting Edit, then click Manage X Purchases as shown above.